sheikjerbouti/nautilus/README.md

 <img src="images/nautilus.jpg" alt="nautilus logo" width="200" height="200">

-# nautilus
+# nautilus - Build your own kubectl like tool

 Minimal command line interface "kubectl like" for interacting with Kubernetes clusters.
-A basic exercise for obtain a minimal console for interact with Kubernetes clusters and experimenting with basic operations ( load balancer creation , observability tools, etc ..)
+A basic exercise for obtain a minimal console for interact with Kubernetes clusters and experimenting with basic operations ( deployments, load balancer creation , observability tools, etc ..).
+Re-creating favorite technologies from scratch.

 ## pre-requisites